 CT LEND Goals

-The program is one of 52 LEND programs across the country that focus on the training of future leaders from a wide variety of professional disciplines in order to improve the health care delivery system for children with autism and other neurodevelopmental disabilities.
+The CT LEND program is one of 52 LEND programs across the country that focus on the training of future leaders from a wide variety of professional disciplines in order to improve the health care delivery system for children with autism and other neurodevelopmental disabilities.

-The training program requires the completion of coursework, research studies, advocacy projects and community practicum assignments with infants, children and youth with developmental disabilities and their families.
+This interdisciplinary training program requires the completion of coursework, research studies, advocacy projects and community practicum assignments with infants, children and youth with developmental disabilities and their families.

 The Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program has a rich and evolving history.
 This program, currently administered through the Maternal and Child Health Bureau (MCHB) has its beginnings in the Children’s Bureau, which was established in 1912.
 This Act gave a very broad grant of power to the Children’s Bureau.
 In 1921 the Children’s Bureau administered the Maternity and Infancy Act (Sheppard-Towner Act), the first national Maternal and Child Health program and the first significant federal grant-in-aid program in the health field.